taboege/gambas3/comp/src/gb.test/README.md

 ----

-If you did all this correctly and now hit &lt;F5&gt;, Gambas will execute the startfunction in module TestMe, which works through the method(s) of our TestContainer and presents the test result in the console, for example (this is from unittesthelloworld):
+If you did all this correctly and now hit &lt;F5&gt;, Gambas will execute the startfunction in module TestMe, which runs through the Testcases of our Testcontainer and presents the test result in the console, for example (this is from unittesthelloworld):

     1..3

-    TestCase TestHello:TestFortyTwo
+    Testcase TestHello:TestFortyTwo
       ok 1 - Test Hello.FortyTwo
       1..1
     ok 1 - TestHello:TestFortyTwo

-    TestCase TestHello:TestHelloWorld
+    Testcase TestHello:TestHelloWorld
       ok 1 - Test equal strings just for fun ok 2 - HW strings should be equal
       1..2
     ok 2 - TestHello:TestHelloWorld

-    TestCase TestHello:TestRight
+    Testcase TestHello:TestRight
       ok 1 - Test Hello.Right says Right
       1..1
     ok 3 - TestHello:TestRight